24-1215a - Saved by Faith, Part 1, Scott Reynolds

 -

-The speaker begins by reading from the Bible, specifically from 2 Corinthians chapter 5, verses 6-7, emphasizing the concept of walking by faith rather than by sight.
+The transcript begins with the speaker greeting the audience and reading from the Bible, specifically 2 Corinthians, chapter 5, verses 6-7, which discuss being of good courage and walking by faith rather than sight, as believers are absent from the Lord while in the body.

 - 2nd Scripture Reading (0:41 - 1:23), Wyatt Woosley